Cash Cow? Milk & Butter Prices Fall 23% & 27% In Five Years

 While some may question the effect this has on the dairy farmers, who Allen notes are viewed sympathetically by the public, the likes of Tesco and Sainsbury’s (among others) have put in place mechanisms to ensure they are paying their farmers at least the cost of production.

 “Some retailers can hold their hands up and say they are looking after their farmers and there’s a lot of truth in that but only a couple of them have integrated milk pools.
-The other have a more buccaneering approach,” says Hamish Renton, consultant at Hamish Renton Associates.
+The other have a more buccaneering approach,” says Hamish Renton, food and drink consultant at HRA Global.
 “If you’re not in a co-op or a retailers milk pool it’s a difficult place to be.”

 Liquid milk isn’t the only area to suffer as a result of the price war.
 The average price of a 250g block of butter has also fallen by 26.8%, with the largest price cuts coming from Tesco (35.3%).